EttusResearch/uhd/host/docs/dboards.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 DBSRX2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The DBSRX2 board has 1 quadrature subdevice.
+The DBSRX2 board has 1 quadrature frontend.
 It defaults to direct conversion, but can use a low IF through lo_offset in uhd::tune_request_t

 Receive Antennas: **J3**

+* **Frontend 0:** Complex baseband signal from antenna J3

 The board has no user selectable antenna setting